Start receiving and sending messages from Google Maps & Google Search.

 Connects a Google Business Account to Airy Core.

-gbm_idThe id of your Google Business Message agent.
+gbm_idis the ID of your Google Business Message agent

 After connecting the source to your instance, you will be able to send messages through the Messages endpoint.

 Sends a message to a conversation from Google's Business Messages source and returns a payload.

 Note that when you send a message from this source, you must specify a representative, the individual or automation that composed the message.